rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ### If you feel that this is something you don't, won't or can't understand, you're not alone.
 I know the feeling.
 Give it five more minutes.

-To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
+To understand the enemy in all its gory depth, we first have to get an image in our minds of what a Virus actually is.

 Viruses are a huge topic, there are over 5,000 species of them!
 They have a whole academic field in their own right, that's Virology.

 But don't worry, we won't spend all day here!
 We only need a very tiny bit of it here.

 Viruses are tricky business.
-It might come as a surprise to you that, in spite of being the most populous type of biological entity, viruses are considered to be neither alive nor dead!
+It might come as a surprise to you that, in spite of being the most populous type of biological entity, Viruses are considered to be neither alive nor dead!

 >This is because viruses by themselves, that is to say, without a host, cannot replicate (make more copies of themselves), nor can they derive their own energy ( *make their own food* ).